r4victor/tenthousandmeters/content/blog/python_bts_04.md

              34 RETURN_VALUE
 ```

 Note the `SETUP_FINALLY` and `POP_BLOCK` opcodes.
 The first one sets up the exception handler and the second one removes it.
 If an error occurs while the VM executes the instructions between them, the execution continues with the instruction at offset 22, which is the start of the `finally` clause.
 Otherwise, the `finally` clause is executed after the `try` clause.
 In both cases, the bytecode for the `finally` clause is almost identical.
-The only difference is that the handler reraises the exception set in the `try` clause.
+The only difference is that the handler re-raises the exception set in the `try` clause.

 An exception handler is implemented as a simple C struct called block: